Almond Oil Health Benefits: Too Many To Count!

 — Aesthetics Clinic UK (@AestheticsHerts) December 16, 2016

-Organic, sweet almond oil is essentially oil that is pressed from organically sourced almond trees of the Prunus Dulcis genus or variety.
-Sweet almonds are almonds that are considered safe for consumption and the oil of these is the most commonly found.
+Organic sweet almond oil is pressed from organically-sourced almond trees of the Prunus Dulcis genus or variety.
+Sweet almonds are safe for consumption, and the oil of these is the most common.
 It is safe for both consumption and external use such as a massage lotion or replacement hand cream etc.

-Technically speaking, the term ‘organic’ is relative to the area or country you are in, but generally means that a farm is required to meet the terms stipulated by the government of that country that defines what it means to be organic.
-Generally this denotes a farms that recycles resources, promotes an ecological balance with its surrounding area and aims to conserve biodiversity.
+Technically speaking, the term ‘organic’ is relative to the area or country you are in.
+However, generally, it means that a farm needs to meet the terms the government of that country stipulates that defines what it means to be organic.
+Generally, this denotes a farm that recycles resources, promotes an ecological balance with its surrounding area and aims to conserve biodiversity.